znwf301/2509507-2500392-2504984-ma1805-final-project/README.md

 - W.I.P Battle GUI design + function: [Link](https://youtu.be/W20jUih0kvw)
 - Formatted ReadMe to look more professional + Spelling/Grammatical Errors

+The code is written in P5JS.
+P5JS is an OOP (Object Orientated Programming) language.
+The code works by being inputted into the computer's CPU (Central Processing Unit), Processes by the ALU (Arithmetic Logic Unit) along with the memory unit and control unit.
+Before it can be processed by the ALU, the code must be converted from a High-level programming language to a low-level programming language (Machine code / Binary) through the use of a compiler.
+Once the code is finally processed, it is then output on the screen as the game we have created.
+If you would like to find out how each piece of code works, read the code along with the code comments once they are uploaded.
 ### <sub> >>Code will be uploaded later as I have taken a 5 Day extension<< </sub>

 ## THEMES